gmf3232/Personal-Projects/README.md

 # Personal-Projects
-Collection of code written for school and side projects in my time at college.
+Collection of random scribbles from college and elsewhere